luk400/vim-jukit/README.md

 ### Issues

 If there are any problems, feel free to open an issue.
-Be sure to include the operating system you're using, your vim or neovim version, your terminal (kitty terminal or otherwise), and possibly relevant jukit-options you've configured.
+Be sure to include the operating system you're using, your vim or neovim version, python version, your terminal (kitty terminal or otherwise), and possibly relevant jukit-options you've configured.
 Be sure to try the plugin with an otherwise empty (neo)vim config and see if your problem persists, to narrow down possible conflicts with other settings/plugins that you're using.

 Be aware that I work on this project **for fun** in my free time, so expect that you might not receive any help in a timely manner.